Behind closed doors, Pelosi disparages Trump’s ‘manhood’

 On Tuesday behind closed doors, she repeated the advice in an equally colorful way.

-“It goes to show you: You get into a tickle contest with a skunk, you get tinkle all over you,” she said, according to an aide who was in the room but was not authorized to describe the remarks.
+“It goes to show you: You get into a tickle contest with a skunk, you get tinkle all over you,” she said, according to the aide.

 So there was public Pelosi on Tuesday, and Pelosi in private.